 - Religion: Church of England

-- Previous Ofsted grade: Outstanding on 28th February 2007
+- Previous Ofsted grade: Satisfactory on 18th June 2008

 - Ofsted report: View the Ofsted report